Adding fingerprints into the metal of your jewellery designs using metal clay is a lovely way to create personal and sentimental jewellery designs.

-On a heat proof surface (i.e. the soldering block) use your torch to heat the clay.
+On a heat proof surface (we recommend using a soldering block) use a gas torch to heat the clay.
 At first you will see a smoke-like substance burning off, this is the binder in the clay.
 Your piece will then begin to glow at a faint pink/red colour, you need to keep your piece at this temperature for a couple of minutes and then remove the heat.
 It's important to remember that it won't look silver at this point.
 Drop your piece of silver using the reverse action tweezers into a cup of water to cool it.

 Your piece is now ready to incorporate into your design!

 Both Art Clay Silver, Precious Metal Clay (PMC) and Art Clay Copper are all suitable for making fingerprint jewellery.
 What's the difference?
 They're the same product from different brands so it's your choice.

 Metal clay can be heated using a gas torch, kiln or on a gas hob with a firing mesh with cover.